Hypergeometric motives and the generalized Fermat equation: Introduction

 \begin{conjecture}[Beal's conjecture] For any triple of exponents $(p,q,r)$, with $p,q,r \ge 3$, the equation

-has no primitive solution. \end{conjecture} Recall the following definition. \begin{definition*} A solution $(\alpha,\beta,\gamma)$ of (\ref{eq:genFermat}) is called primitive if $\gcd(\alpha,\beta,\gamma)=1$. \end{definition*} Beal's conjecture (with a one million dollars reward) is deeply related to the so called \emph{Fermat-Catalan} conjecture. \begin{conjecture}[Fermat-Catalan's conjecture] The set of triples $(\alpha,\beta,\gamma)$ which are primitive solutions of the equation
+has no primitive non-trivial solution. \end{conjecture} Recall the following definition. \begin{definition*} A solution $(\alpha,\beta,\gamma)$ of (\ref{eq:genFermat}) is called primitive if $\gcd(\alpha,\beta,\gamma)=1$. \end{definition*} Beal's conjecture (with a one million dollars reward) is deeply related to the so called \emph{Fermat-Catalan} conjecture. \begin{conjecture}[Fermat-Catalan's conjecture] The set of triples $(\alpha,\beta,\gamma)$ which are primitive solutions of the equation

-for any triple of exponents $(p,q,r)$ with $\frac{1}{p}+\frac{1}{q}+\frac{1}{r}<1$ is finite. \end{conjecture} Actually there exists a candidate for the finite list of solutions (as given in page 515 of \cite{DarmonGran}), based on numerical experiments.
+for any triple of exponents $(q,p,r)$ with $\frac{1}{q}+\frac{1}{p}+\frac{1}{r}<1$ is finite. \end{conjecture} Actually there exists a candidate for the finite list of solutions (as given in page 515 of \cite{DarmonGran}), based on numerical experiments.
 The restriction $p,q,r \ge 3$ in Beal's conjecture has to do with the geometry of the surface $S$ defined by equation~(\ref{eq:genFermat}).
-Recall that the \emph{characteristic} $\chi$ of the surface $S$ is by definition
+The \emph{characteristic} $\chi$ of the surface $S$ is defined by

 The case $\chi >0$ is similar to the case of a genus zero curve, namely it has either zero or infinitely many integral points (as proved by Beukers in \cite{Beukers}).
-In practice, there is a finite list of exponents $(p,q,r)$ with $\chi >0$, allowing to study each of them individually: \begin{itemize} \item The solutions to (\ref{eq:genFermat}) for $(p,q,r)= (2,2,r\geq 2), (3,3,2), (2,3,4) , (2,4,3)$ were given in \cite{Beukers} using Zagier's factorization. \item The remaining case where $\chi >1$ corresponds to $(p,q,r)=(2,3,5)$ studied by Thiboutot (and completely solved in \cite{MR2070150}). \end{itemize}
+In practice, there is a finite list of exponents $(p,q,r)$ with $\chi >0$, allowing to study each of them individually: \begin{itemize} \item The solutions to (\ref{eq:genFermat}) for $(q,p,r)= (2,2,r\geq 2), (3,3,2), (2,3,4) , (2,4,3)$ were given in \cite{Beukers} using Zagier's factorization. \item The remaining case where $\chi >1$ corresponds to $(q,p,r)=(2,3,5)$ studied by Thiboutot (and completely solved in \cite{MR2070150}). \end{itemize}

-Similarly, one can study the finite list of exponents $(p,q,r)$ having characteristic $0$.
+Similarly, one can study the finite list of exponents $(q,p,r)$ having characteristic $0$.
 They correspond (up to a change of variables in equation (\ref{eq:genFermat})) to the triples $(2,3,6),(2,6,3),(3,3,3),$ $(4,4,2)$ and $(4,2,4)$.
 The set of solutions for each of them is well known: \begin{itemize} \item The case $(3,3,3)$ corresponds to the Fermat cubic (hence there are no non-trivial solutions).

 \item The case $(2,6,3)$ has no non-trivial solution, while the case $(3,2,6)$ has the unique non-trivial solution $(-2,\pm 3,1)$ as proved by Bachet (see \S 6.2 of \cite{DarmonGran}).

 \item The case $(2,4,4)$ has no non-trivial proper solution (as proved by Leibniz) while the case $(4,4,2)$ was proved by Fermat. \end{itemize} We suggest readers interested in the subject to look at \cite{DarmonGran} (\S 6) for solutions to the general Fermat equation when $\chi = 0$ (i.e. when one allows general coefficients in the equation).